cakephp/docs/en/installation.rst

     The development server should *never* be used in a production environment.
     It is only intended as a basic development server.

-If you'd prefer to use a real webserver, you should be able to move your CakePHP install (including the hidden files) inside your webserver's document root.
+If you'd prefer to use a real web server, you should be able to move your CakePHP install (including the hidden files) inside your web server's document root.
 You should then be able to point your web-browser at the directory you moved the files into and see your application in action.